ncou/endpoint/readme.md

 All endpoints (that extends the Endpoint class) has the request, response and dependency injection container available: <code>$this->request</code>, <code>$this->response</code>, <code>$this->container</code>.

 ## Status code
 The default status code is 200.
-To change the status code by accessing the Response object:
+The status code can be changed by accessing the Response object and setting a new status code:

 ```php
 <?php